BerWang/web/01 Professional Development.md

 ## 1 Teams

 The agile teams have been set up to contain students with the range of skills needed to complete the module.
 Each team is named after an animal.
 Check the [team list](teams/README.md) to find out which team you have been assigned to and which lab slots you will need to attend (these should also be shown on your University timetable).

+1. Each team needs a catch phrase!
+Discuss and agree one for your team.
-Early on in the _first lab session_ email any members of your team who have not turned up to remind them to attend.
+2. Early on in the _first lab session_ email any members of your team who have not turned up to remind them to attend.
 It it very important that you meet up _every scheduled lab_ to avoid falling behind!

 ## 2 Project